NordicPlayground/Nordic-Thingy52-Thingyjs/README.md

 **Supported operations**

--   `start` - Starts sending temperature data from the connected device
+-   `start` - Starts sending temperature data from the connected device.
--   `stop`  - Terminates sending temperature data from the connected device
+-   `stop`  - Terminates sending temperature data from the connected device.